 |

-Hart's professional life as both an actor and a director in Hollywood from 1917
+professional life as both an actor and a director in Hollywood from 1917 to 1921.

-1921.
-The images include portraits, production stills, credits, sketches, and
+include portraits, production stills, credits, sketches, and background photos.
+The

-background photos.
-The collection was assembled by LeRoy Stone, who produced many
+collection was assembled by LeRoy Stone, who produced many of Hart's features.
+Arrangement

 |